 If the different parts of your agency are running smoothly, a supportive PMO model might be for you.

 A Controlling PMO has a consultative, as well as a supervisory role in project management.
 It not only gives project managers documentation and data but also exerts a degree of control by directing them to use specific processes and policies.

 This type of PMO works best for organizations that have competent project management practices but require some additional control over protocols and processes.

 A Directive PMO essentially takes over a project and directs all its execution.
 The PMO maps project requirements, assigns resources, and works directly with project managers and stakeholders to ensure smooth delivery.

-In a Directive PMO model, the PMO assumes all responsibility of managing the project.
+In a Directive PMO model, the PMO assumes all responsibility for managing the project.
 It also works with senior leaders to ensure that projects meet the long-term strategic goals of the business.

 Such PMOs work best in large organizations that have a lot of projects and need consistency across all departments.